ay-b/kmrtest/README.md

 # Example of Terraform + Ansible deployment to AWS
 ### What this setup does
+* Terraform:
   * Creates a security group with ingress rules for 22/80/443 ports
   * Pops up two t2.micro instances and adds them to SG
   * Creates an inventory file for Ansible using Terraform output
 * Ansible:
   * Updates both instances
   * Installs Docker on `front`
+  * Generates a self-signed cert to be used by Nginx
   * Launches `nginx:alpine` container with config mapped
-  * Launches `jenkins` container
+  * Launches `jenkins` container which is an upstream to the Nginx

 ### Prereqs
 Python